danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 More specifically:

 - The HTTP API is an <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html" target="_blank" rel="noopener noreferrer">AWS API Gateway</a> (APIG).
+- The API's endpoints are protected with a <a href="https://oauth.net/2/bearer-tokens/" target="_blank" rel="noopener noreferrer">bearer token</a>.
 - The endpoints of the API are <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html" target="_blank" rel="noopener noreferrer">Lambda Proxy Integrations</a> (i.e. Lambda handlers).
 - The Lambda handlers are implemented using <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer">Node.js</a> and <a href="https://serverless.com/" target="_blank" rel="noopener noreferrer">serverless</a> framework.
 - <a href="https://auth0.com/" target="_blank" rel="noopener noreferrer">Auth0</a> is used as a third party auth provider.
+- A <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank" rel="noopener noreferrer">Lambda Authorizer</a> is used to verify the bearer token with Auth0.

 I'll focus on the "backend" and will use `curl` as the client to call the API.
 But it's fairly easy to (for example) use <a href="https://auth0.com/lock" target="_blank" rel="noopener noreferrer">Auth0 Lock</a> to add auth to the "frontend" as well.
 I've implemented it on several Single Page Applications built with <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> and was very happy with the result.